Hazard Communication Program

-The Department of Environment, Health and Safety will coordinate implementation of the Hazard Communication Standard and will assist Departments in obtaining material safety data sheets and in conducting general safety training and workplace hazard communication inspections.
+The Department of Environment, Health and Safety will coordinate implementation of the Hazard Communication Program and will assist Departments in obtaining safety data sheets and in conducting general safety training and workplace hazard communication inspections.

 - Physical Hazards: Create dangerous situations, and have been proven to be combustible liquid, compressed gas, explosive, flammable, organic peroxide, oxidizer, pyrophoric, and unstable, or water-reactive chemicals.